InCom-0/incplot-lib/README.md

 # incplot .... #
-Incplot is a command like tool for drawing plots in the terminal using unicode characters.
+Incplot is a command like tool for drawing great looking plots in the terminal using unicode characters.
 Automatically infers what to display and how based on the data piped in.

-This tool is intended for 'as quick and easy as possible' visualization of small to moderate sized data and information one may encounter within more or less generic worflow.
+Intended for 'as quick and as easy as possible' visualization of small to moderate sized data and information one may encounter within more or less generic worflow.